ANDALUCÍA - CÁDIZ - EL PUERTO DE SANT MARÍA - APONIENTE - VISIT 2

 The new, far more glamorous place is just outside town, in what was an old flour mill, built in 1815.
 A small river/stream flows under the current building, and the energy generated was used to grind the wheat into flour.

-There are two tasting menus, which the army of chefs was preparing
+There are two tasting menus that the army of chefs is preparing.

 Calm Sea at €195 with wine tasting €80 Groundswell at €225 with wine tasting €100